 - Contains helpful information about toilet training.

-- A humorous introduction to potty training for parents and potty users.
+- A humorous introduction to potty training for girls for parents and potty users.

 - Frankel, Valerie.
 (2001, April).
 “Blankies and Bears.”
 Parenting Magazine, 4.